The Engineering Approach to Dating

 “I don’t have time” / “I am too busy” is not really an excuse as you need to learn how to prioritize and sacrifice.
 If you want to start dating and self-improvement, you need to make that a priority in your life now and drop some of your less important commitments.

 To be interesting, you have to be interested — Start by going out there and trying out different activities.
 Be open to learning new things.
+Be curious.
 You’ll never know if you’re interested in something until you try.

 And don’t just be any interest, try to develop some interests where you are more likely to connect with your target audience.
 Some interests are more “attractive” than others.
 Some interests make you more traditionally “masculine” or “feminine” and can be more attractive to your target audience.
 A lot of people I know complain they can never get a date but play video games every day.
 Go figure.